There are currently an estimated 10 million recreational vehicles (RVs)

 dangerous and defective due to a defect in the design of their stovetop burners.

-A majority of RVs sold in the United States are sold with stoves and cooktops
+Yes, since a majority of RVs sold in the U.S. are sold with stoves and

-that lack flame failure devices (FFDs).
-FFDs work to prevent against dangerous
+cooktops that lack flame failure devices (FFDs).
+FFDs work to prevent

-buildups of propane gas by shutting off its flow in the event that a stove
+dangerous buildups of propane gas by shutting off its flow if a stove

 into a small, mostly airtight RV in a short amount of time, causing life-altering